 Scope Contemporary Research Topics is a family of open access journals publishing applied research themes in a broad range of topics including learning and teaching, art and design, Māori knowledge and health and wellbeing.
-The series consists of five core standalone publications each with their own editorial board and editorial team.
+The series consists of five core standalone publications, each with their own editorial board and editorial team.
 Four are published annually and one every two years.
 Additional special issues are published annually that focus on particular research themes.
 Each Scope title has its own editorial team and editorial board who operate under the guidance of a series editor, Professor Leoni Schmidt.
+Full details of the chief editor for each Scope can be found on their individual title page.
+Information on each title’s aims and the editorial board can be found on the colophon of the most recent issue.

-Scope is concerned with views and critical debates surrounding issues of practice, theory, history and their relationships in the community, with New Zealand and its Pacific neighbours as a backdrop, but not its only stage.
-Scope: Contemporary Research Topics is peer-reviewed and published annually in November by Otago Polytechnic/Te Kura Matatini ki Otago, Dunedin, New Zealand.
+Scope is concerned with views and critical debates surrounding issues of practice, theory, history and their relationships in the community, with New Zealand and its Pacific neighbours as a backdrop, but not its only stage international facing contributions are also considered.

 Professor Leoni Schmidt